optimusium/capstone4/README.md

 2. git clone or download this repo to your local

-3. open cmd window and go to the project folder like below:
+3. open cmd window and activate the the installed environment.

+4. go to the project folder like below:

-3.1 cd c:/user/gary/capstone4/
+4.1 cd c:/user/gary/capstone4/

-3.2 execute Start_project.bat to start the project.
+4.2 execute start_project.bat to start the project.
 This will run all the modules.

 **How to start each individual module as a package:**

-1. Start_security_access_monitor.bat, used to start alert service and backend communication api.
+1. start_security_access_monitor.bat, used to start alert service and backend communication api.

-2. Start_intruder_detection.bat, used to start intruder detection service.
+2. start_intruder_detection.bat, used to start intruder detection service.

-3. Start_face_recognition.bat, used to start face recognition service.
+3. start_security_access_monitor.bat, used to start face recognition service.